martyjs/marty/docs/_guides/action-creators/migrating-from-v8.md

 section: Action Creators
 ---

-In Marty v0.8 and below we had a different way of defining an action creators type which has now been depreciated:
+In Marty v0.8 and below we had a different way of defining an action creators type which has now been deprecated:

 {% highlight js %}
 var UserActionCreators = Marty.createActionCreators({